-With the emergence of SaaS players, we have seen an end to the bloatware.
-Today, individuals/enterprises can subscribe to the best in class software at a fractional cost in a decentralized manner.
-SaaS adoption is growing multi fold, and in the not so distant future, it is expected to be the default option to consume enterprise software.
+With the emergence of SaaS players, we have seen an end to bloatware.
+Today, individuals & enterprises can subscribe to the best-in-class software at a fractional cost in a decentralized manner.
+SaaS adoption is growing multi-fold, and in the not-so-distant future, it is expected to be the default option to consume enterprise software.

-Traditional Assets (Servers etc.,) are moving to the cloud, and we see the emergence of AWS, Azure, etc.,
+Traditional assets, such as servers, are moving to the cloud, and we see the emergence of AWS, Azure, and GCP

-Enterprise software will be consumed only in a SaaS delivery model in the next 10 years.
+Enterprise software will be consumed only in a SaaS delivery model in the next ten years.

-Decentralization: The unit cost of SaaS tools being meager has made the try/buy decision friction less for teams and individuals.
-The decentralized teams can purchase the tools using their credit cards and deliver the outcomes.
-The model of managing the licenses centrally using the traditional IT software asset management tools is dead.
+Decentralization: The unit cost of SaaS tools being meager has made the try & buy decision frictionless for teams and individuals.
+The end users can purchase the tools using their credit cards and deliver the outcomes.
+The model of managing the licenses centrally using the traditional software asset management tools is dead.

 Data Sprawl: With the wide adoption of SaaS tools in a decentralized manner, organizations are losing control over the data and its security.
 This problem is going to increase with the increase in the adoption of SaaS tools.

-Access Control: In a SaaS environment, given the decentralized usage of SaaS applications, on-boarding and off-boarding of users and management of their access privileges is an impossible task leading to system access to rogue users.
+Access Control: In a SaaS environment, given the SaaS applications' decentralized usage, on-boarding and off-boarding of users and management of their access privileges is an impossible task leading to system access to rogue users.

-Compliance: The compliance and regulatory mandates across industries have increased multi fold.
-There is a need for any SaaS tool being used in the organization to adhere to the organization’s regulatory and compliance practices.
+Compliance: The compliance and regulatory mandates across industries have increased multi-fold.
+There is a need for every SaaS tool being used to adhere to the organization’s regulatory and compliance practices.
 Do the buyers of these tools know about the compliance requirements of the SaaS tools?